Lokathor/beryllium/README.md

 **PLEASE DO NOT PR TO MASTER**

-All new development goes to a dev branch.
-Updates are only transferred to the master branch when it's time to do a new release.
+All new development goes to a [dev](https://github.com/Lokathor/beryllium/tree/dev) branch.
+Updates are only transferred to the `master` branch when it's time to do a new release to crates.io.
+Some call it odd, but I just like having the `master` branch always reflect the latest available on crates.io whenever possible to keep confusion to a minimum when jumping between the two websites.